Today is an historic day.

 Eventually (and on the front end of the Jim Crow era), he was accepted into Loras College, an Iowan institution named after a slaveholding White priest.
 He was ordained in Detroit in 1926, the first Black priest in the archdiocese.

 His first assignment was a founding, of St. Benedict the Moor parish in 1927.
-He enjoyed success there, not unlike Dorsey in Alabama, but he would leave under duress and over nothing.
+He enjoyed success there, not unlike Dorsey in Alabama, but he would leave under duress and not over nothing.

 Though the Loras College biography of him does not mention it, the reason for his departure was police brutality.